evansbenj/2020_trop_mello.md/2024_parse_pattern1_and_2.md

 # pattern 1 and pattern 2 required d1 and d2 be homozygous
 # pattern 1 and pattern 2 required either t1 or t2 be heterozygous and the other be homozygous
 # when t1 is the heterozygous genotype, pattern 1 is defined as d1 being homozygous for one variant in t1
-# and d2 and t2 are homozygous for the other variant
+# and d2 and t2 are homozygous for the other variant; pattern 1 suggests d1 is closet to t1 than d2 is.
 # when t1 is the heterozygous genotype, pattern 2 is defined as d2 being homozygous for one variant in t1
-# and d1 and t2 are homozygous for the other variant
+# and d1 and t2 are homozygous for the other variant; pattern 1 suggests d2 is closet to t1 than d1 is.
 # Rationale:
 # (1) if t1 arose from an ancestor of d1 and d2 before population structure, then pattern 1 and 2 should
 # have similar frequencies